Formed 1965 in Fairfield, Alabama, U.S.A.

 The group joined the Malaco label and released the CD, 'Clear View' in 1997, containing the song 'When I’m Away', along with a cover of Stevie Wonder's 'Superstition'.

-Lenard Brown and Reginald McArthur are currently television hosts on a show entitled 'Inside The Juke Joint'.
+Lenard Brown and Reginald McArthur recently participated as television hosts on a show entitled 'Inside The Juke Joint'.

 In Control (Juana Records 1977)